Whale Watching Iceland Guide

 June – August: Peak Season

 This is the golden window for whale watching in Iceland.
 Humpback whales are present in large numbers, especially in Skálfandi Bay near Húsavík.
-Minke whales are abundant throughout Icelandic coastal waters.
-Blue whales — the largest animals ever to have lived on Earth — are occasionally spotted during these months, particularly off the north coast near Húsavík and in the waters around the Westfjords.
-Fin whales and sei whales also make appearances.
+Blue whales — the largest animals ever to have lived on Earth — are occasionally spotted during these months.
+Midnight sun conditions mean extremely long daylight hours, and some operators offer late evening tours.

 September – October: Late Season

 As autumn arrives, humpback whales begin their migration south, but many linger into October.
 Minke whales remain active.
 White-beaked dolphins are still frequently seen.
 The shorter days bring moody skies and dramatic lighting conditions that photographers love.
-Tour frequency drops compared to summer, and prices may be slightly lower.
-You might also catch early Northern Lights displays on evening tours.

 November – March: Winter Whale Watching

 While most traditional whale watching tours pause for winter, this is actually the best time for orcas.
-Dedicated orca tours run from the Snæfellsnes Peninsula (Grundarfjörður, Ólafsvík) where killer whales follow herring into the sheltered fjords.
+Dedicated orca tours run from the Snæfellsnes Peninsula where killer whales follow herring into the sheltered fjords.
 The experience is raw, cold, and utterly spectacular.
 Harbour porpoises and white-beaked dolphins are also present year-round.

-Most Common Species Summary
+Most Common Species

-• Minke whale — smaller and faster, often surfacing close to boats.
+- Minke whale — Smaller and faster, often surfacing close to boats.
 Present March–November.

-• Blue whale — rare but possible June–August, mainly off north Iceland.
+- Blue whale — Rare but possible June–August, mainly off north Iceland.

-• Orca (killer whale) — year-round, best in Westfjords and Snæfellsnes November–March.
+- Orca (killer whale) — Year-round, best in Westfjords and Snæfellsnes November–March.

-• White-beaked dolphin — the most common dolphin in Icelandic waters, seen year-round.
+- White-beaked dolphin — The most common dolphin in Icelandic waters, seen year-round.

-• Harbour porpoise — small, shy, and year-round resident of Icelandic coastal waters.
+- Harbour porpoise — Small, shy, and year-round resident of Icelandic coastal waters.

-• Fin whale — the second-largest animal on Earth, occasionally spotted in summer.
+- Fin whale — The second-largest animal on Earth, occasionally spotted in summer.

 What to Expect on a Tour